ajmwagar/slides/OutriggerV2/src/slides.md

 - Invented in 1972
 - Proliferated in the early 1990s
 - Ubiquitous and largely overwhelming today
-- While texting has also proliferated, email still dominates
+- While texting has recently proliferated, email still dominates

 ## The Problem with email